-Activism and protest is a vital part of a healthy society and political systems.
+Activism and protest are a vital part of a healthy society and political system.
 An indicator of a healthy society is their ability to protest.
 When governments disrupt the people’s ability to protest it is an indicator of a society on the brink of fascism.
 Collective action and how plebs can use it to create change that begins with grassroots activism is a focus for Meta Plebs to explore.
-The thought that activism is a tool of extremist will be demystified within these articles.
+The thought that activism is a tool of extremists will be demystified within these articles.

 Many articles on the site will discuss how technology is shaping the world.
 Discussions will focus on how the plebs are being affected by the constantly changing face of labour and how tech is advancing in the workplace but also how technology creates a digital divide and is changing the outlook for labour and employment.